 The majority of the patients prefer to connect and talk to a hospital representative over the phone in spite of the advancements and introduction of chatbots and AI engines.
 In the time of distress, it is natural to have human interaction and reassurance, which dissolves most of the anxiety and ambiguity.

-In most of the modern hospitals there exists a telephone EPABX and intercom framework for structured internal communication.
-The external communication through inbound telephone calls needs a streamlined workflow, and systematic log mechanism to keep a track on the number of missed calls, type of calls, proper tracking for quality and training among the front office.
-In many cases these records come in handy incase of medico legal matters.
+In most of modern hospitals there exists a telephone EPABX and intercom framework for structured internal communication.
+The external communication through inbound telephone calls needs a streamlined workflow and systematic log mechanism to keep track on the number of missed calls, type of calls, proper tracking for quality and training among the front office.
+In many cases, these records come in handy in case of medical-legal matters.

-Majority of the small, mid size and large hospitals have an in-house front office team.
-However, all the hospital administrators or hospital owner-doctors indicate a high amount of attrition in front office staff leading to high costs in training and drop in communication chain against the set internal policy.
-In many cases, it is being observed that some hospitals and health service providers choose to delegate contact center work process, staffing and training to a third party service provider which has its own set of advantages and disadvantages.
+The majority of the small, mid-size and large hospitals have an in-house front office team.
+However, all the hospital administrators or hospital owner-doctors indicate a high amount of attrition in front office staff leading to high costs in training and drop-in communication chain against the set internal policy.
+In many cases, it is being observed that some hospitals and health service providers choose to delegate contact center work process, staffing, and training to a third party service provider which has its own set of advantages and disadvantages.

-With this background, it is recommended by a team of policy and hospital administration experts that modern 21st century hospitals should adapt the following :
+With this background, it is recommended by a team of policy and hospital administration experts that modern 21st-century hospitals should adopt the following :